Dominik Holec

-Dominik Holec (born 28 July 1994) is a Slovak professional footballer who plays for Baník Ostrava as a goalkeeper.
+Dominik Holec (born 28 July 1994) is a Slovak professional footballer who plays as a goalkeeper for Super League club Garudayaksa.

 Club career

 FC ViOn Zlaté Moravce

 Holec made his Fortuna Liga debut for ViOn Zlaté Moravce in an away loss on 26 February 2017 in a match against his mother club Žilina.
 Holec conceded four goals in a 4-1 defeat, being beaten by Miroslav Káčer, future international Samuel Mráz, 2016–17 First Football League top scorer Filip Hlohovský and Lukáš Jánošík.

 MŠK Žilina

 Holec was released from Žilina, as the club had entered liquidation, due to a coronavirus pandemic.

 Sparta Prague

 On 28 May 2020, it was announced that commencing the following season, Holec would become the goalkeeper of Czech club Sparta Prague.
-It was also revealed, that Sparta had previously been interested in Holec, prior to his release from Žilina, and he had signed for the Czech side despite interest from unnamed Belgian and Spanish teams.
+It was also revealed that Sparta had previously been interested in Holec, prior to his release from Žilina, and he had signed for the Czech side despite interest from unnamed Belgian and Spanish teams.
 Holec had cited the approach of club official Tomáš Rosický as a strong factor in the decision to join the club.